 Pros

-• Control over the backup process and infrastructure.
+Control over the backup process and IT infrastructure.

 Cons

-• Limited scalability and potential for data inconsistency.
+Limited scalability and potential for backup data inconsistency.

 Understanding Disaster Recovery